 Sephora Collection is owned by LVMH, a company that tests on animals.
 Not only is Sephora Collection not cruelty-free but neither is their parent company.

-Yes, Sephora Collection is available for sale in stores in mainland China.
-This means that their products were likely tested on animals in mainland China.
+Yes, Sephora Collection is available for sale in countries with mandatory animal testing.
+This means that their products were likely tested on animals.

 No, Sephora Collection is not certified by any organizations.